Learn how to make a CTP claim the correct way to ensure you or a loved one doesn’t lose their right to compensation after being injured in a crash.

 - You can report your incident via the Crash Report online form which is hosted on the Access Canberra website.

-Regardless of the seriousness of the incident, if the police did not attend the scene of the accident you must report it with a police officer as soon as possible.
+Regardless of the seriousness of your accident, if the police did not attend the scene, please report it with a police officer as soon as possible.

 - Once reported complete the Application for Scheduled Benefits form and lodge it with the MAIB